What is Trauma and Do I Have Trauma?

 EMDR: A Research-Backed Approach for Healing Trauma

 Eye Movement Desensitization and Reprocessing (EMDR) therapy is an evidence-based approach to treating trauma and PTSD.
-It helps the brain reprocess distressing memories so they no longer feel overwhelming or emotionally charged.
+It helps your brain reprocess distressing memories so they no longer feel overwhelming, raw, or emotionally charged.

 Numerous studies support the effectiveness of EMDR therapy: